 For the longest time my linen closet was an absolute disaster zone.
 The door needed to be opened slowly because sheets and towels would most likely just fall right out.
 That was until I learned how to organize my linen closet.

 I have tried fancy folding, rolling, and any number of things to try to organize my linen closet.
-It wasn’t until one day, a few years ago, when I was trying to shove just one last towel into my linen closet and half the towels came tumbling off the shelf that I realized I had a linen closet organization problem.
+It wasn’t until one day, a few years ago, when I was trying to shove just one last towel into my linen closet and half the towels came tumbling off the shelf that I realized I didn’t have an organization problem.
+I had a too much stuff problem.

 I looked at half my towels in the closet and half on the floor and I said, “why do I have so many towels?”